Going to a festival is on everyone’s bucket list and is a must-do at least once in your lifetime.

 It’s a festival style anyway to rock a pair of wellies with some knee-high socks no matter if your male or female, so don’t be stuck in the dirt with freezing feet.
 Leave your trainers at home.

-A waterproof jacket will also double up as a way to keep you warm overnight or even a pillow in your tent.
+A waterproof jacket will also double up as a way to keep you warm overnight or even a pillow in your tent with tarpaulin material.
 You can get all sorts of different styles nowadays, so don’t be put off taking one just because it doesn’t match your outfit.
 When it comes to comfort, there is no style etiquette at a festival!

 A Reliable Tent